Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 - Something keeps you up at night?

-You have these issues at work that keep you awake, your brain is doing overtime, and even if you didn't solve it, it might be a good idea to write about the struggles you have.
+You have these issues at work that keep you awake, your brain is doing overtime, and even if you didn't solve it, it might be a good idea to write about your struggles.

 - What tools do you use?

 Writing about tooling is opinionated but can be a lifesaver for others as they might not even be aware of particular tooling!
-I, for one, got many of the tools I use through opinionated articles of other bloggers.
+I, for one, got many of the tools I use through opinionated articles from other bloggers.

 - The last event you attended